makhoulshbeeb/skill-ex/README.md

 <!-- AWS Deployment -->
 <img src="./readme/title8.svg"/>

-###  Efficient AI Deployment: Unleashing the Potential with AWS Integration:
+###  Efficient Deployment: Unleashing the Potential with AWS Integration:

-- This project leverages AWS deployment strategies to seamlessly integrate and deploy natural language processing models.
-With a focus on scalability, reliability, and performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.
+- This project leverages AWS EC2 deployment strategies to seamlessly integrate and deploy natural request processing and handling.
+With a focus on scalability, reliability, and performance, we ensure that the flow of information is dynamic and proactive to reflect a seemless user experience.

 <br><br>